basameera/Play-With-Python/Aruco/Notes.md

 * The stop zone is too small when the aruco marker is close.
 	SOL: Change the stop zone size with aruco area
 * Reading images while moving makes it blurry.
 So, turn for a small time and then stop and then read images.
+* Works best when aruco is 1.5 ft away from camera.
+Otherwise bot keep turing left and right constantly.